 The DOC orthopedic surgeon will evaluate each shoulder condition and discuss nonsurgical and surgical options with the patient guest.
 If total or reverse total shoulder replacement is necessary, the surgeon will remove the damaged bone and position the new components to restore shoulder function.

 The procedure to replace the shoulder joint with prosthesis takes about two hours.
 After surgery, the patient wears a sling and has limited arm use.
-A formal physical therapy program with a DOC partner is recommended to strengthen the shoulder and improve flexibility.
+DOC physical therapy is recommended to strengthen the shoulder and improve flexibility.
 Follow-up visits with the DOC surgeon are important in order to monitor shoulder strength, motion and functionality during the healing and rehabilitation process.

 Thousands of patients have experienced an improved quality of life after shoulder joint replacement surgery.
 According to a multicenter study, shoulder replacement surgery results in good to excellent pain relief, improvement in function and patient satisfaction in 95% of cases.